craigdsouza/telegram-mini-app/docs/POSTHOG_EVENTS.md

 2. Look for log messages starting with `🎯 [POSTHOG EVENTS]`
 3. Check your PostHog dashboard for the events
 4. Verify that user identification is working (events should be associated with Telegram user IDs)
+5. **Verify real-time sending** - events should appear within 1-2 seconds without page refresh

+### Troubleshooting

+If events are not appearing in real-time:
+- Check that PostHog is properly initialized (look for `🎉 [POSTHOG index.tsx]` logs)
+- Verify user identification is successful (look for `🆔 [POSTHOG_ID]` logs)
+- Ensure no `reset()` or opt-out/opt-in cycles are interfering with PostHog's internal state

 ## Future Enhancements